 Ways to Decrease Blaming

 - First and foremost, listen to the employee’s issues.
-Without this first step you will not be able to effectively handle the problem.
-If the blamer has a legitimate issue, then help solve the problem with the employee.
+Without this first step, you will not be able to handle the problem adequately.
+If the blamer has a legitimate concern, then help solve the problem with the employee.
 If not, it’s time to counsel the employee to change their behavior.

 - Counsel the employee on how their behavior is impacting performance as well as potentially creating a negative work environment.
 Blamers feel justified in their perception, and may not be open right away to taking ownership of their behavior.
-See if you can get them to figure out another way to handle issues that they face during their work day.
+See if you can get them to figure out another way to handle issues that they face during their workday.
 For example, some blamers are just overly sensitive and have a hard time working where there is a lot of talking and noise.
 They may blame another who talks a lot and distracts them.
-This is when open discussion with the employee is helpful.
+An open discussion with the employee is helpful.

 - Be aware of a blamer who talks about others.
-This isn’t behavior you want to promote.
-Maybe they need a lot of recognition and are boosting their own value by decreasing others.
-A blamer usually has a lower self-esteem and recognition may help them.
+You do not want to promote this behavior.
+Maybe they need a lot of recognition and are boosting their value by decreasing others.
+A blamer usually has lower self-esteem and recognition may help them.
 Whatever the reason, make sure you let them know this isn’t acceptable behavior.

 - In coaching/counseling employees, keep in mind that you want to support an employee to help them with their performance or behaviors.
-Employees need to know they are responsible to make the change.
+Employees need to know they are responsible for making the change.

 Keep it simple when dealing with employees: listen, coach/counsel around expected performance or acceptable behaviors in the workplace, and keep them accountable for the change.